hms-networks/AbccSpiAnalyzer/README.md

 ### Windows

-To compile the project please ensure the additional requirements are met:
+To compile the project please ensure the **additional** requirements are met:

-* Visual Studio 2012 or later (retargetting project may be neccessary)
+* Visual Studio 2012 or later *(retargetting project may be neccessary)*

 When compiling the project, please ensure that the correct library is linked for your Windows OS.

-- If you are using `Win64` please specify `Analyzer64.lib` in your linker input.
+- If you are using **Win64**, specify `Analyzer64.lib` in your linker input.
-  The configuration manager has this setup as x64.
+  - The configuration manager has this setup as x64.
-- If you are using `Win32` please specify `Analyzer.lib` in your linker input.
+- If you are using **Win32**, specify `Analyzer.lib` in your linker input.
-  The configuration manager has this setup as Win32.
+  - The configuration manager has this setup as Win32.

-Once compiled, a file called `AbccSpiAnalyzer.dll` should reside in the output folder.
+Once compiled, a file called `AbccSpiAnalyzer.dll` or `AbccSpiAnalyzer64.dll` will reside in the output folder.
 Copy this DLL to your Saleae Logic software installation in the "Analyzers" folder:

 - Example: `C:\Program Files\Saleae LLC\Analyzers\AbccSpiAnalyzer.dll`